yeoji/github-typo-crawler/README.md

 To add your own words to the list of words to ignore in spellchecks, create a new file under `dictionaries` and start building your list (separated by a newline).

 The words will be picked up and filtered out from the final result.

+### Ignored files

+You can define files to ignore in a file tree by appending it into the `ignoredfiles.txt` file.
+The filename provided must be the exact match of the file to be excluded from checking.

+For your convenience, `CHANGELOG.md` is ignored by default (as specified in the file).